French toast casserole

 I include millet in my granola and also my granola cups because it’s super crunchy and adds fiber, calcium, and iron, which we always need more of in our diet.

-This recipe is my favorite combo of dried fruit and nuts, but feel free to sub in whatever kinds you like best.
+This recipe is a base and you can feel free to customize with whatever fruits and nuts you like best.

 Cashew and blueberry granola is so fast and easy to make at home.
 There’s also less sugar and preservatives than in store bought versions AND you can customize the nuts, berries, and other add-ins with whatever you like best! #meandthemoose #granola…